-So, are you looking for a heavy equipment management software for your heavy equipment fleet?
-If so, > you’ve come to the right place.
-This article covers all there is to know about fleet management for > heavy construction equipment. > > We hope you find this article early in your research efforts, as you’ll likely come across many > providers offering heavy equipment fleet tracking while you search.
-How do you know which one is > right for your team and your business?
+So, are you looking for a heavy equipment fleet management software for your heavy equipment fleet?
+If so, you’ve come to the right place.
+This article covers all there is to know about equipment management solutions for construction.

+We hope you find this article early in your research efforts, as you’ll likely come across many providers offering heavy equipment fleet tracking while you search.
+How do you know which one is right for your team and your business?

 Since we assume you are visiting us early in your buying journey, we’ll start with some quick, but important hints and research tips before we dive into the details around heavy equipment fleet management.

 Hint #1.
 Ensure the provider has a sole focus on construction.Beware of tracking providers that simply say “yes, we track heavy equipment.”
 If it’s not clear from the moment you land on their website that they track heavy construction equipment only, then they’re not for you.
 If they’re tracking heavy construction equipment in addition to a fleet of school buses, limousines, police fleets, and other non-construction focused assets, move along.

 Why?
 Because their product is not focused on you, the contractor.
 If the product is not solely focused on the construction industry, then the provider is not solely focused on the uniqueness and nuances of construction that matter to your business.
 Behind the scenes, the designers and developers are building systems that are all things to everyone and not specifically for construction needs and your teams on the front lines.
 Also, the support representatives will not be fully knowledgeable on what you need in the system.
 These providers are spread too thin and can’t offer you a total construction solution.
 In theory, sure, GPS tracking devices can be used for a variety of asset types, but there’s so much more to it than that.